New Arrivals: Discover Now!

 3. If your other fish are more boisterous eaters and getting all the mandarin food before they can eat, you can find instructions online for DIY mandarin diners.
 Naturally, it will take time for the mandarin to feel safe in the diner and to learn how to use it.

 4. In the wild, mandarins eat constantly all day long.
 Like seahorses, they lack a true stomach and have a fast metabolism.
 Mandarins need to eat at least 3 - 5x a day in an aquarium, and newly arrived or young mandarins should be fed most often so they can gain weight after fasting during transit.
 Many customers employ an automatic feeder that will dispense pellets while they're at work for supplemental feedings.
+The mandarins will learn where and when food is automatically dispensed over time.
 Be sure to position the feeder so it drops pellets in an area where the water's surface tension is being broken and the pellets can sink.
 Floating pellets don't do a mandarin any good.

 5. Our captive bred mandarin fish do not require live foods like copepods, but they certainly like to eat them.
 If your tank has an abundance of live foods, you may notice that your mandarin will prefer the irresistible copepods until most have been consumed.
 It's still important to continue offering the prepared foods in the meantime to ensure they stay familiar with these foods and to supplement the copepods.